Hired: 3 Tips to Book a Travel Nurse Job During COVID-19

 While we believe our recruiters are superstars, you must take ownership of your career.
 Do your research now on locations, trends, and facilities.
 At TNAA, we never blind submit; when a job opens, your recruiter will need the go-ahead from you.
 Needing to look up hospital info or stats can mean time lost.
 In addition to researching the facility, here are a few other things you can get in order.

 - Be Ready: Make sure the interviewer and your recruiter can connect with you.
 When interviewing travel nurses, the interviewer will call through a list of qualified profiles.
 If you don’t answer and the next nurse does, there’s a good chance you could miss the opportunity.

 - Budget: Be sure your budget is ready for the unexpected.
 While we see some surgical jobs starting to return, there’s no guarantee.
 Are you financially prepared for an assignment cancellation?

-Wait, you do know about Low Census Protection™, right?
-You can read about it here.
-Plus, here you can read about accident insurance and how 1 nurse used it when an accidental injury prevented her from completing her contract.
+Here you can read about accident insurance and how 1 nurse used it when an accidental injury prevented her from completing her contract.

 A Travel Nurse’s Tips on How to Bounce Back

 In a few short months, Laura accepted a new contract, was canceled, and accepted another new contract.
 But despite the whiplash, Laura knows this isn’t permanent.
 In fact, she wants to share a roadmap for getting rebooked and back on the unit.

 “In my 5 years as a travel nurse, I’ve never had a bad assignment.
 Not many nurses can say that, but I can!
 I’m not special; I just go in with the right mindset.
 I’m there to do a job, to help, and to encourage permanent staff.
 I’m ready to float when needed and be a source of positivity.